ahmedriaz9908/discord-watcher-bot/README.md

 - (You can enable 1 and 4 at the same time)

 - !ban [@user or user id] - @user is pinging someone, user id can be obtained by having developer mode on and pressing on a user and pressing copy ID
+- !softban [@user or user id] - ban someone, delete their messages and then unban them
 - !kick [@user or user id]

 - !mute @someone [optional: time] - mute someone.
 Time has to be parsed as a certain amount of days [d], hours [h], minutes [m]